nikolayang/Plant-leaf-disease-retrieval/README.md

 This work is based on weiweisong's DHCNN model. https://github.com/weiweisong415/Demo_DHCNN_for_TGRS2021

-The dataset used in this work is from the public dataset provided by J, ARUN PANDIAN et al. https://data.mendeley.com/datasets/tywbtsjrjv/1
+The dataset used in this work is based on the public dataset provided by J, ARUN PANDIAN et al. https://data.mendeley.com/datasets/tywbtsjrjv/1